2/13/2019

 speaker

-Alan Whye
+Alan Y.

-Analyst, Goldman Sachs
+Analyst at Goldman Sachs

-Thanks, good morning.
-I had a question on your America's EBITDA margin.
+Thanks.
+Good morning.
+I had a question on your Americas EBITDA margin.
 It seemed to me that the business mix was quite favorable due to the leasing and sales, but did not lead to significant margin improvement.
 Are there any puts and takes I should be thinking about?

 speaker

-Jim Groesch
+Jim Grosh

 Chief Financial Officer